-Because these financial statements will be used by many different individuals outside of the company, the financial statements must follow generally accepted accounting principles (GAAP).
-These common rules or standards are developed by the Financial Accounting Standards Board (FASB).
-All of the rules are based on basic accounting principles and concepts such as cost, matching, full disclosure, going concern, consistency, and more.
+When financial statements will be used by individuals outside of the company, the financial statements must follow generally accepted accounting principles (GAAP).
+GAAP are common rules or standards developed by the Financial Accounting Standards Board (FASB).
+The rules are based on basic accounting principles and concepts such as cost, matching, full disclosure, going concern, consistency, and more.

-GAAP also requires that large corporations follow the accrual basis of accounting.
+GAAP requires large corporations to use the accrual basis of accounting.
 This means that revenues are reported when they are earned (not when the money is received), and expenses are reported when they are incurred (not when paid).

-If a corporation's stock is publicly-traded, it is also required to follow the reporting requirements of the Securities and Exchange Commission (SEC), an agency of the U.S. government.
+If a U.S. corporation's stock is publicly traded, it must follow the reporting requirements of the Securities and Exchange Commission (SEC), an agency of the U.S. government.
 This means the corporation's financial statements must be audited by an independent registered public accounting firm.
 The corporation must also provide additional financial reporting such as annual reports to stockholders and to the SEC (Form 10-K), proxy statements, and other financial information.

 Join PRO or PRO Plus and Get Lifetime Access to Our Premium Materials